inf3rno/javascript-project-template/readme.md

 #### yadda

- - Currently I am using a workaround in the `yadda.conf.js` to support an IntelliJ plugin.
+ - I use a workaround in the `yadda.[karma|node].js` to support an IntelliJ plugin.
 Details here: https://github.com/acuminous/yadda/issues/196 .
 Maybe the author writes the cucumber.js IntelliJ plugin for Yadda as well and we don't have to use the cucumber.js directory structure and step definition style.
 I sent an email to the author about this, but he did not respond yet.
- - Currently I am using my yadda fork, which supports karma.
+ - I use my yadda fork, which supports karma.
 Sooner or later this will be pulled into the karma project.
+ - I use different `yadda.[karma|node].js` files for karma and node, because the gui tests should not be loaded by node.

 #### mocha